 Specifically, there are two new sections that have been added to the standard.
 Section 8 addresses High Risk, High Care and Ambient High Care Requirements to demonstrate that sites and process controls are operating sufficiently to prevent pathogen contamination of products.
 Section 9 addresses Requirements of the Traded Goods voluntary module to assure procedures for traded goods approval and product specifications conformance results in safe, quality and legal products.
 Non-conformities related to this section will now count against the overall grade for the audit.
 Pet Food Manufacturing is now included in Module 5.

 Additional BRC Issue 8 requirements include new processes for a Whistleblower System, Cyber Security and Internal Audits completed at least four times per year.
 The increased focus on Food Safety Culture should provide substantial impetus for the industry to get serious about adopting, measuring and sustaining a Food Safety Culture that includes senior management commitment and emphasis on employees doing the right thing every time even when no one is watching.
 The enhanced requirements for Environmental Monitoring will require sites to effectively look for pathogens in the food manufacturing environment and prevent contamination of food products due to environmental pathogens.

 When do I have to be ready?

 BRC Global Standard for Food Safety audits will be conducted to the Issue 8 requirements starting February 1, 2019.
 However, you certainly don’t want to wait until then or your next recertification audit to start preparing.
-Individuals and sites are encouraged to complete BRC Conversion Training this Fall to become familiar with the new requirements.
+Individuals and sites are encouraged to complete BRC Conversion Training now to become familiar with the new requirements.
 Alchemy Professional Services Consulting division will offer classes and on-site training options with our certified BRC Approved Training Partner consultants along with another ATP’s.
 There will also be an online version of the BRC Conversion Training available later this fall.

 What should I do next?